 (c) any donations of securities relating to the issuer;

-(d) any dealing in warrants, single stock futures, contracts for difference or any other derivatives issued in respect of the issuer’s securities.
-It should be noted that, if shares are sold and the equivalent exposure is purchased through a single stock future or any other derivative, both legs will be deemed to be transactions.
-The closing out of a single stock future or other derivative is also a transaction.
-The rolling-over of a single stock future that is merely an extension of an existing position is not a transaction;
+(d) any dealing in derivatives in respect of the issuer’s securities including warrants, single stock futures, contracts for difference or any other derivatives issued in respect of the issuer’s securities.
+It should be noted that, if shares are sold and the equivalent exposure is purchased through a single stock future or any other derivative, both legs will be deemed to be dealings.
+The closing out of a single stock future or other derivative is also a dealing.
+The rolling-over of a single stock future that is merely an extension of an existing position is not a dealing;

 (e) the acceptance, acquisition, disposal, or exercise of any option (including but not limited to options in terms of a share incentive/option scheme) to acquire or dispose of securities;

-(f) any purchase or sale of nil or fully paid letters, however excluding following full or partial entitlements as a shareholder through means of a renounceable rights offer (excess applications permitted), capitalisation issues, scrip dividends and dividend reinvestment, and receiving the subsequent allocation of such securities pursuant to such entitlements*;
+(f) any purchase or sale of nil or fully paid letters, however excluding following full or partial entitlements as a shareholder through means of a renounceable rights offer (excess applications permitted), capitalisation issues, scrip dividends and dividend reinvestment, and receiving the subsequent allocation of such securities pursuant to such entitlements;

-* Please note the disclosure obligations pursuant to paragraphs 7.C.15 and 7.C 16, and announcement obligation pursuant to the applicable corporate actions timetable.
+[Included in Section 7 disclosures in circulars and the relevant CA Timetable]

 (g) the acceptance, acquisition or disposal of any right or obligation, present or future, conditional or unconditional, to acquire or dispose of securities;

 (h) using securities of the issuer as security, guarantee, collateral or otherwise granting a charge, lien or other encumbrance over the securities of the issuer.
-A transaction will be deemed to be present at each of the following trigger events –
+A dealing will be deemed to be present at each of the following trigger events –

 (i) at the time of agreement of such arrangement;